|Market||B2B & B2C|

-There are various methods to creating a segment to identify approaching contract expiration, however this is dependent on the data available within your Act-On account.
+There are various methods to creating a segment to identify approaching contract expiration, however, this is dependent on the data available within your Act-On account.
 You can see within the segment below, we are utilizing a “Contract End Date” field.
 In this scenario, we are actively syncing this data from CRM.
 We are using a relative date segment to identify any customers whose “Contract End Date” is 90 days from the current day.
-You want to be sure that your date format within your segment criteria matches the format of the values within your list (e.g MM/DD/YYYY vs. MM-DD-YYYY).
+You want to be sure that your date format within your segment criteria matches the format of the values within your list (for example, MM/DD/YYYY vs. MM-DD-YYYY).

 Here you can see the criteria used for this Segment:

 Within 90 Days of Contact End Date

 In addition to this, we are going to create a secondary Segment in order to identify those within the Program who may have renewed since being entered into the renewal campaign.
 This will be utilized as an Early Exit Condition within our Automated Program.
 Its purpose is to remove anyone from the Automated Program who may have renewed since receiving the initial renewal email communications.
-We want to prevent ourselves from continually sending renewal notices to folks that have already gone through the renewal process.
+We want to prevent ourselves from continually sending renewal notices to folks who have already gone through the renewal process.

 In this case, we are once again utilizing the “Contract End Date” field, however, the criteria is identifying anyone who is within 90 and 1 day(s) from their “Contract End Date.”
 This will identify anyone who is less than or equal to 90 days from their “Contract End Date”

 Note: Identifying all Customer records who are approaching a Contract End Date is easiest when utilizing a Primary List structure within your Act-On Marketing Lists.
-This allows you to build a single segment underneath a parent Primary List to identify all records who meet your segment criteria.
+This allows you to build a single segment underneath a parent Primary List to identify all records that meet your segment criteria.